-Our self catering holiday cottages, Craig and Dail, offer comfortable accommodation in a remote setting.
+Our self catering holiday cottage, Craig, offers comfortable accommodation in a remote setting.
 Whether you are looking for an adventure to remember or an excuse to spend time together with family and friends, they have much to offer.
-Accessible by forest track or sea, they are the perfect base for a family holiday with a difference.
-They offer a peaceful break while being only a two hour drive from the Central Belt.
+Accessible by forest track or sea, it is the perfect base for a family holiday with a difference.
+Craig offers a peaceful break while being only a two hour drive from the Central Belt.

 I recently walked to the summit of Beinn Mheadhonach, a Graham that is behind Craig Cottage.
 Although it was a rather wet day, the views were stunning.
 These timelapses were looking north up Loch Etive.

 I've been having fun with a new wildlife camera.
 It can take videos and stills, day or night, and if the cottage is empty I have been putting it in the garden to see what goes on when there is ...Read More

 It's been a stunning day here today, and I made the most of it by getting out with the camera.
 It's at times like these that I become aware of how remote the cottages are.
 They really are an amazing ...Read More

 Today I took a couple of hours out, and went for a walk up to Barrs and beyond (further up the loch than Dail).
 The view up here are beautiful, and as the loch narrows the mountains seem to close ...Read More